Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 A PAB is a bytecode that follows two main principles:

-- Turing Completness, as a standard bytecode would respect
+- Turing Completeness, as a standard bytecode would respect

 <!-- .element: class="fragment" data-fragment-index="1" -->